 Whilst a car may look aesthetically pleasing, if it feels awkward to drive, the controls are confusing or there aren’t all the features wanted by the driver, the experience will suffer.
 This would lead to negative word of mouth and ultimately fewer sales.
 This is exactly the same with websites and online platforms.

 UX professionals understand that there are different types of users, and what isn’t right for one user can be perfect for another, that’s why delving deeper into the audience and the user experience is so important.
 They also know that it is important to remember the context in which users are interacting with the product.

 When thinking about a company intranet, for example, UX design will consider how and when it will be used, asking:

 What monotonous processes could be made more efficient?

 What features and functionalities will make the user’s life easier?

 Will the user be at home, on the train or in the office?

-The UI designer will consider the interface in terms of where there content is displayed on the page, the design of the buttons, the fonts and colour.
+The UI designer will consider the interface in terms of where their content is displayed on the page, the design of the buttons, the fonts, and color.
 A great looking intranet still won’t be used if the content is irrelevant, the available buttons aren’t right and there are too many steps to complete a task.